Vandalbunniee/Vandalbunniee/README.md

 - 👋 Hi, I’m @Vandalbunniee
-- 🌱 I’m currently learning C# and diving into Audio in Unity
+- 🌱 I’m currently learning C# and SQL
-- 💞️ I’m into astrology, anything pink and italian food
+- 💞️ I’m into astrology, anything pink, and Italian food
-- 📫 How to reach me ... @nataliaaxrose on all socials
+- 📫 How to reach me ... @nataliaaxrose on all socials or email me at: Rosiepena49@yahoo.com

 <!---
 Vandalbunniee/Vandalbunniee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.